 • However, in order to minimise risk at a time of high prevalence, you should limit the close contact you have with those you do not usually live with, and increase close contact gradually.
 This includes minimising the number, proximity and duration of social contacts.

 • Meet outdoors where possible and let fresh air into homes or other enclosed spaces.

-• The requirement to wear face coverings in law will be lifted.
+• The requirement to wear face coverings in law has been lifted.
 However, the Government expects and recommends that people wear face coverings in crowded areas such as public transport.

 Protect, Respect, Be Kind